Up(sun) and ready with Pandoc

 Prepare your local HTML project

-In order to quickly showcase the strength of Pandoc, we will simulate a simple HTML application, that you could obtained using a static website generator like Hugo.
+In order to quickly showcase the strength of Pandoc, we will simulate a simple HTML application that could be obtained using a static website generator like Hugo.
 The proposed structure will be:

 • config.yaml